Building up your strength

 Balancing activity and rest

-Finding a balance between rest and activity can be difficult at first, but it is important to start doing things again gradually.
+Finding a balance between activity and rest is essential for recovery.
+This can be difficult at first, but it is important to start doing things again gradually.

 Be consistent and do small amounts of activity regularly.
 A short walk or a few sit-to-stand exercises each day can help you to get started.